-The Dennys is a river rich in superlatives.
+The Dennys River is rich in superlatives.
 Among all the Downeast salmon rivers that are rated as “outstanding” for their water quality and wildlife values, the Dennys has the richest wildlife, the most diverse riverine and riparian plant communities, and the longest stretch of river without road crossings or camps.

 One of the last eight runs of wild Atlantic salmon in the country, the Dennys River historically has produced nearly 20 percent of the total U.S. Atlantic salmon seaboard run.
-Yet the Dennys River spawning and nursery grounds represent just 2 percent of the entire river system, making them particularly vulnerable to disruption.
+Yet the Dennys River spawning and nursery grounds represent just two percent of the entire river system, making them particularly vulnerable to disruption.
 Protecting this vital habitat will aid State efforts to restore a thriving salmon population to the Dennys.
 Conservation along the river also benefits the other fish that frequent its waters: alewives, rainbow trout, smelt, shad, sea-run brook trout, striped bass and American eel.

 The protected riverfront acreage allows for continued recreational use by the public and sustainable forest management practices that will not damage sensitive ecosystems in the river’s watershed.

-Closest Town
+Closest Towns

-East Machias
+East Machias and Meddybemps

 Activities